Getting from point A to point B can be a complicated operation for a freight train.

 With this information, railroads can schedule maintenance and repairs at the optimal time — rather than after a breakdown occurs — helping to increase network fluidity.

-“By proactively performing maintenance, we make locomotive shipping faster, more reliable and more affordable for our customers,” says Paul Denton, Progress Rail’s senior vice president, marketing and advanced technology.
+“By proactively performing maintenance, we make locomotive shipping faster, more reliable and more affordable for our customers,” says Paul Denton, Progress Rail’s Senior Vice President of Marketing and Advanced Technology.

 These advanced data and analytics programs have greatly enhanced network efficiency.
-Since 1980, rail traffic density increased about 200% with no significant increase in the size of the railroad network; locomotive productivity rose 93% and average freight carried per train rose 63%.
+Since 1980, rail traffic density increased around 230%; locomotive productivity rose 103% and average freight carried per train rose 65%.

 U.S. businesses, consumers and the broader economy all stand to benefit from enhanced safety, efficiency and productivity of the U.S. freight rail network.
 With this in mind, railroads and rail equipment manufacturers will continue to build upon the successes of today’s modern locomotives through advanced technologies.